A Love Song for Bobby Long: Plot

-After her mother Lorraine, a jazz singer whom she felt neglected her for her career, dies from a drug overdose, 18-year-old Purslane “Pursy” Hominy Will leaves a Florida trailer park, where she lives with an abusive boyfriend, to return to her hometown of New Orleans, after having dropped out of high school and left the city.
+When her neglectful mother Lorraine, a jazz singer, dies from a drug overdose, 18-year-old Purslane “Pursy” Hominy Will leaves a Florida trailer park and her abusive boyfriend behind to return to her hometown of New Orleans, where she had previously dropped out of high school.

-She is surprised to find strangers living in her mother's dilapidated home: Bobby Long, a former professor of literature at Auburn University, and his protégé and former teaching assistant, Lawson Pines, a struggling writer.
-Both heavy drinkers and smokers, they pass time quoting poets, playing chess, and spending time with the neighbors; Long also sings country-folk songs.
+She is surprised to find strangers living in her mother's dilapidated house: Bobby Long, a former professor of literature at Auburn University, and his protégé and former teaching assistant Lawson Pines, a struggling writer.
+Both are heavy drinkers and smokers, and pass the time quoting poets, playing chess, and hanging out with the neighbors; Long also sings country-folk songs.
 The two convince Pursy that her mother left the house to all three of them.
-More exactly, the truth is that Pursy is the sole heir, and her mother's will limits how long the other two can stay in the house.
+The real truth is that Pursy is the sole heir, and her mother's will limits how long the other two can stay in the house.

-Pursy moves in, acting as the most responsible member of the evolving dysfunctional family.
+Pursy moves in, becoming the most responsible member of an evolving dysfunctional family.
 The men's efforts to drive her away decline as they grow more fond of her.
-Bobby - slovenly and suffering from ailments he prefers to ignore - tries to improve Pursy by introducing her to the novel The Heart Is a Lonely Hunter; he also encourages her to return to high school and get her degree.
+Bobby – slovenly and suffering from ailments he prefers to ignore – wants Pursy to improve herself.
+He introduces her to the novel The Heart Is a Lonely Hunter, and encourages her to go back to school and graduate.
 Lawson is attracted to her but hesitates to become involved.
-The three have memories of Lorraine, especially Pursy, who feels that her mother ignored her to pursue her jazz career.
+All three have memories of Lorraine, especially Pursy, who feels that her mother ignored her to pursue her singing career.
 When she finds a cache of letters her mother wrote to her but never mailed, Pursy learns more about how Lorraine felt about her, and the identity of her biological father.